 Bruce Johnson is the owner and president of Champion Supply, a janitorial supply distributor based in Asheville.
 Prior to Champion Supply, Bruce worked as an engineer at Hipotronics in Brewster, N.Y. and worked in various management positions with Harrah’s Casinos for 11 years, including Harrah’s Cherokee Casino.
 Bruce has a degree in Engineering from Duke University and an MBA from the Anderson School at UCLA.
 Along with serving on the HCSF board, Bruce sits boards for the Haywood County Chamber of Commerce, Region A Partnership for Children, Haywood County Economic Development Council, and various lay positions with First United Methodist Church of Waynesville.
 Bruce lives in Waynesville with his wife and three children.

 Lynn Milner is proud to be a product of Haywood county Schools.
-She is a retired teacher and principal who is now the Vice Chair of the Board of Education.
+She is a retired teacher and principal.
 She was the Regional TOY in 1980 and the Regional POY in 2000.
+She is presently a member of the HCS Foundation, HCC Foundation, and member and Vice Chairman of the HCC board of trustees.
 “The Foundation is vitally important to help maintain our excellent school system.
 The scholarships, grants, and other special programs enhance the work of our outstanding staff members.”

 Tom Posey was a founding member of the Haywood County Schools Foundation Board of Directors in 1983.
-He has served on the board continuously for over 30 years.
+He has served on the board continuously for nearly 40 years.
 As a retired Haywood County Schools administrator, Tom has a history of support for both Haywood County Schools and the Haywood County Schools Foundation.
-Tom and his late wife, Pat, a former Haywood County Schools teacher, have endowed a scholarship through the foundation to insure a community college education to a Haywood County Schools graduate.
+He has been a member of the Waynesville Jaycees, been a Rotarian for nearly 50 years, served on the Haywood County Chamber of Commerce board of directors, as well as served the community in numerous other ways.
+Currently, walking, swimming, and golfing with his wife Patsy are among his favorite activities.